List of Nintendo controllers: Wii

+Wii Remote

 The Wii Remote ditches the traditional gamepad controllers of previous gaming consoles for a one-handed remote control-based design.
 This was done to make motion sensitivity more intuitive, as a remote design is more optimal for pointing.
 Another goal with this design was to help the Wii appeal to a broader, non-gamer audience.
 The body of the Wii Remote measures 5.82 in long, 36.2 mm wide, and 30.8 mm thick.
 The controller communicates wirelessly with the console via short-range Bluetooth radio, with which it is possible to operate up to four controllers as far as 10 meters (approx. 30 ft) away from the console.
 However, to utilize pointer functionality, the Wii Remote must be used within five meters (approx. 16 ft) of the Sensor Bar.
 The controller's symmetrical design allows it to be used in either hand.
 The Wii Remote can also be turned horizontally and used like a Famicom/NES controller or steering wheel.

 The Wii Remote has a large "A" button in the front, and a curved "B" button in the back resembling a trigger.
 Under the "A" button is a plus and minus, and at the bottom of the remote is a "1" and "2" buttons.
 In the middle of the Wii Remote, between the plus and minus button is a small "home" button that resembling a home/house.
 There are also blue LEDs indicating player number that are labeled using small Braille-like raised dots instead of Arabic numerals, with "1" being "•", "2" being "••", "3" being "•••", and "4" being "••••".

 The blue LEDs also show how much battery power remains on the Wii Remote.
 By pressing any button, besides the power button while the controller is not being used to play games, a certain number of the four blue LEDs will light up, showing the battery life: four of the LEDs flash when it is at, or near, full power.
 Three lights flash when it is at 75%, two lights when at 50%, and one light flashes when there is 25% or less power remaining.

 The Wii Remote also features an expansion port at the bottom which allows various functional attachments to be added.
 The most popular attachments are the Wii Nunchuk and Classic Controller.
 The Nunchuk connects to the Wii Remote via a cord that is about 1 to 1.2 m long.
 It features an analog stick similar to the one found on the GameCube controller and two trigger buttons (oval-shaped "C" and rectangle-shaped "Z") and works in tandem with the main controller in many games (including Mario Kart Wii).
 The Classic Controller, which plugs into the expansion port, emulates the basic design of the SNES controller.
 It is designed for use with the Virtual Console, but is also compatible with many standard Wii games.